 Kentucky Fried Chicken PR crisis

-Turning to humor, KFC took out full page advertisements with a prominent image of their famous logo.
-However, in a tongue-in-cheek admittance of their failing, the company rearranged the "KFC" to express a well-known expletive.
-This demonstrated not only the frustration of their customers, but KFC's own shortcomings, but in a highly humorous way.
-The company won praise for their light-hearted approach from customers and marketers alike.
-After the supply issues were fixed, locations reopened and all was back to normal.
+Turning to humor, KFC took out full-page advertisements with a prominent image of their famous logo.
+However, in a tongue-in-cheek admittance of their failure, the company rearranged the "KFC" to express a well-known expletive.
+This demonstrated not only the frustration of their customers but KFC's own shortcomings, but in a highly humorous way.
+The company won praise for its light-hearted approach from customers and marketers alike.
+After the supply issues were fixed, locations reopened, and all was back to normal.

 With a wink, the Red Cross joked it was done drunkenly.
 Even the beer company mentioned in the initial Tweet got into the act and laughed about it online, urging their customers to donate to the Red Cross.

 However, humor might not always work and definitely should be used carefully.
 It depends on the situation and how your stakeholders may respond.
-In the Red Cross example, it was obviously not about a tragedy or serious event, thereby the humorous approach was successful.
-In fact, it probably worked for that exact reason; being able to be funny in an arena that usually didn't allow the Red Cross to be light-hearted.
+In the Red Cross example, it was not about a tragedy or serious event, thereby, the humorous approach was successful.
+It probably worked for that exact reason; being able to be funny in an arena that usually didn't allow the Red Cross to be light-hearted.

 When the truth is on your side, stand firm... with evidence

-In 1993, Pepsi faced claims that syringes were found in 50 of their Diet Pepsi cans.
-The company was adamant that it was a hoax and they went on the offensive.
+In 1993, Pepsi faced claims that syringes were found in 50 of its Diet Pepsi cans.
+The way the company handled its PR crisis was to go on the offensive.
 With the FDA on their side, Pepsi used evidence to show the world the claims must be untrue and stood their ground.
 They released videos showing the canning process and why it was not only safe but impossible to have occurred at the source.
 As the investigation intensified, the company even found and presented store surveillance video of a woman in Colorado placing a syringe in a can.

 Soon arrests were made for filing false reports and the uproar was shown to be a hoax, as the company had maintained from the beginning.
 Throughout the entire event, Pepsi sales fell slightly but recovered in less than a month.

-While the truth may be on your side, as a business owner make sure you are completely sure you are correct.
+While the truth may be on your side, as a business owner, ensure you are completely correct.
 But do not be afraid to hold your position and explain the truth using all resources you have.